 No city in the world is without its quirks, just as none is without its positives.
 Jacksonville is no different, and there are a number of pros and cons of living on the First Coast.
 I've spent some time recently asking other residents what they consider to be the pros and cons of Jacksonville, and also browsed through a handful of complaint boards.
-Here's what the majority had to say.

 This one was overwhelmingly in the pros column but it may find itself in your cons column if you have an affinity for snow.
 Jacksonville has a very tropical, warm climate with mild winters.
 The city hasn't seen real snow since 1989, and at times in January, you'll wonder if it isn't Fall.
 On the flip side, Jacksonville is incredibly hot and humid during the Summer, which can be overwhelming at times, even for local residents who've lived here their whole lives.